 For the purpose of MAC delay status reporting, the transmitting PDCP entity shall consider the following as delay-critical PDCP data volume:

-- the delay-critical PDCP SDUs for which no PDCP Data PDUs have been constructed;
+- the delay-critical PDCP SDUs for which no PDCP Data PDUs have been constructed and if PSI based SDU discard is activated for their DRBs, are not associated with any low importance PDU sets;

-- the PDCP Data PDUs that contain the delay-critical PDCP SDUs and have not been submitted to lower layers;
+- the PDCP Data PDUs that contain the delay-critical PDCP SDUs and have not been submitted to lower layers and if PSI based SDU discard is activated for their DRBs, are not associated with any low importance PDU sets;

 - the PDCP Control PDUs;

-- for AM DRBs, the PDCP SDUs to be retransmitted according to clause 5.1.2 and clause 5.13;
+- for AM DRBs, the PDCP SDUs to be retransmitted according to clause 5.1.2 and clause 5.13 and if PSI based SDU discard is activated for their DRBs, are not associated with any low importance PDU sets;

-- for AM DRBs, the PDCP Data PDUs to be retransmitted according to clause 5.5.
+- for AM DRBs, the PDCP Data PDUs to be retransmitted according to clause 5.5 and if PSI based SDU discard is activated for their DRBs, are not associated with any low importance PDU sets.

 If a PDCP SDU becomes a delay-critical PDCP SDU, and if the corresponding PDCP Data PDU has already been submitted to lower layers, the delay-critical indication for the PDCP Data PDU is provided to lower layers.